The CMS Major

 To declare the CMS major the student must have completed at least 16-credit hours and have a cumulative grade point average of 2.00 or better.
 Transfer credit and Advanced Standing credit cannot be counted toward this 16-credit hour requirement.

-If a student declares the major during their first academic year they are not required to choose a concentration at the time of declaration.
 All declared majors must have a chosen concentration by the end of their second academic year.

 Students must maintain a minimum GPA of 2.00 the major’s and may not count more than two four-credit courses with “D” grades toward any major.